Killface1980/DualSense4Rockstar/README.md

 - OR RDR 2 ScriptHook *v1* requires ScriptHookRDR2DotNet v1.0.5.5 by Saltyq https://github.com/saltyq/scripthookrdr2dotnet/releases and its dependencies

 ## Features
-Based upon JohnD's DualSense mod for Grand Theft Auto V using ScriptHook, this project adds support for Red Dead Redemption 2 with the adapted control layout originally by Shtivi.
+Based upon JohnD's DualSense mod for Grand Theft Auto V using ScriptHook, this project adds support for Red Dead Redemption 2 with a custom control layout losely based upons Shtivi.

 ### GTA V
 Redefined controller layout and bug fixing
-- Adds support for all weapons and switches the adaptive feedback.
+- Adds support for all weapons and switches for the adaptive triggers.
 Pistols and shotguns e.g. use a pistol trigger, while automatic guns will provide feedback according to their fire rate and strength (WIP) Automatic weapons will switch from semi automativ trigger mode to automatic mode once the gun starts firing.

 ![image](https://user-images.githubusercontent.com/16738568/190234195-d3b623f1-ab29-48db-b357-997e5ba13d5f.png)